gristlabs/grist-help/help/lightweight-crm.md

 ![two-tables](images/lightweight-crm/two-tables.png)

-Next, let's select a contact (let's use "Douglas LLC" in the fourth row) and add some notes.
+Next, let's select a contact in the table on the left (let's use "Douglas LLC" in the fourth row) and add some notes for it.
 Type in a date (hint: the shortcut <code class="keys">*⌘* + **;** (semicolon)</code>
 on Mac or <code class="keys">*Ctrl* + **;** (semicolon)</code> on Windows
 inserts today's date), select a type, and enter a note.
 As soon as